OnionIoT/Onion-Docs/Omega2/Documentation/Reference/Libraries/OLED-Expansion-Node-Module.md

 ## OLED Expansion for Node.js

-As a part of our efforts to add expansion support to node.js, we have added control of the OLED expansion by way of node.js addon.
-To use the display within your node.js programs, all you have to do is import the OLED addon in the same way as a module and call methods to control the display.
+As a part of our efforts to add expansion support to node.js, we have added control of the OLED expansion by way of node.js module.
+To use the display within your node.js programs, all you have to do is import the OLED module in the same way as a module and call methods to control the display.

 ![Omega+OLED Expansion](http://i.imgur.com/tqcRlgG.jpg)

-The addon is a wrapper around the OLED C library.
+The module is a wrapper around the OLED C library.
 The library's documentation can be found [here](https://wiki.onion.io/Documentation/Libraries/OLED-Expansion-Library), many of the node functions follow the same input-output structure as the C library.